rancher/elemental-docs/docs/rancher-vmware.md

 <CodeBlock language="yaml" title="seedimage.yaml" showLineNumbers>{SeedImage}</CodeBlock>

-Once the SeedImage resources is created it starts building an ISO with the provided OS image and linking it to the given registration end point.
+Once the SeedImage resource is created it starts building an ISO with the provided OS image and linking it to the given registration end point.
 Once done a download URL will be available in the SeedImage resource status.

 You can download it with: